Bagpipe making (Northumbrian pipes, smallpipes and bellows blown pipes)

-- From the playing perspective, Northumbrian small pipes have never been stronger, both in numbers and quality of musicians.
-This apparent contradiction is due to the fact that pipes are frequently a lifetime purchase.
-Buying a new set now is much more difficult than it was a few years ago.
+- Market issues: From the playing perspective, these pipes have never been stronger, both in numbers and quality of musicians.
+However, pipes are frequently a lifetime purchase and buying a new set now is much more difficult than it was a few years ago.

 Craftspeople currently known

 A list of bagpipe makers and suppliers can be found on the Bagpipe Society’s website.

 Border pipes, Scottish smallpipes, Lowland pipes, Uilleann pipes and other pipes:

 - Jon Swayne

 - Mike York (employed by Jon Swayne)